 Painkiller dependence is not new.
 Most states have stringent requirements and protocols in place for doctors to follow when prescribing Schedule II narcotics.
 However, there is still work to be done.
 It is not perfect and that is why it is so important for these patients to have ample access to medical opiate treatment centers like the Waismann Method® that can successfully and comfortably offer assistance to patients who need help with opiate addiction and dependence.

 For nearly two decades, the Waismann Method has provided state of the art treatment for opiate dependence.
 Dr. Lowenstein is recognized internationally as a leader in medical opiate detoxification and rapid detox.
-He is quadruple board certified in Anesthesiology, Addiction Medicine, Pain Management, and Anti-Aging, Restorative, and Regenerative Medicine.
+He is a quadruple board-certified physician.
+His board certifications include anesthesiology, addiction medicine and pain management.